cruizer468/cruizer468/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on my personal projects, you can check my [personal website](https://wahyuportofolio.netlify.app/)
+- 👨🏽‍💻 I’m currently working on PT ISGS as A RPA Developer , you can check my [personal website](https://wahyuportofolio.netlify.app/)
-- 🌱 I’m currently learning Node js and Laravel;
+- 🌱 I’m currently learning Power Automate and BMC Ctrl M;
-- 🤔 I'm currently fall in love with Vue js,Node js and Laravel;
+- 🤔 I'm currently fall in love with Vue js and Node Js;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via wahyumnouval@gmail.com to reach me.